gilbertfrancois/mxnet-cookbook/README.md

 "living" document that evolves over time.
 When possible, I try to have _one-to-one_ code comparisons between imperative programming with Gluon and symbolic programming with Module.

+*Note: the symbol API is deprecated in mxnet.
+From now on, this repo will focus on Gluon and hybridize methods.*

 ## Custom Loss

 Shows how to implement a custom loss function and custom metrics function.